 NB.
-When we talk about defining the contract as it works right now, we're referring to internal agreements.
+When we talk about defining the contract as it works right now, we're talking about internal agreements.
 We must have asked partners to support those three options while negotiating the interaction format.
-If we had failed to do so from the very beginning and are now defining them during the expansion of the public API, it's a very strong claim to break backward compatibility, and we should never do that (see the previous chapter).
+If we had failed to do so from the very beginning, and now are defining these in a course of expanding the public API, it's a very strong claim to break backward compatibility, and we should never do that (see the previous chapter).